Magnetic Permeability of Liquid Solution

 Dielectric Constant - Dielectric Constant is a measure of a material's ability to store electrical energy in an electric field, influencing its capacitance and determining its electrical properties.

-Height of Plates - (Measured in Meter) - Height of Plates refers to the distance between the top and bottom surfaces of plates used in devices like capacitance level sensors to gauge fluid levels.
+Plate Height - (Measured in Meter) - Plate Height refers to the distance between the top and bottom surfaces of plates used in devices like capacitance level sensors to gauge fluid levels.

 Capacitance - (Measured in Farad) - Capacitance is the ratio of the amount of electric charge stored on a conductor to a difference in electric potential.

-Capacitance with No Fluid - (Measured in Farad) - Capacitance with No Fluid is non-liquid submerged capacitance.
+No Fluid Capacitance - (Measured in Farad) - No Fluid Capacitance is non-liquid submerged capacitance.

-Liquid Level between Plates - (Measured in Meter) - Liquid Level between Plates refers to the distance or thickness of a liquid layer present between two parallel plates, often measured in devices like capacitive sensors for determining fluid levels.
+Liquid Level between Plates - (Measured in Meter) - Liquid Level between Plates refers to the distance or thickness of a liquid layer present between two parallel plates.

 STEP 1: Convert Input(s) to Base Unit

-Capacitance with No Fluid: 4.6 Farad --> 4.6 Farad No Conversion Required
+No Fluid Capacitance: 4.6 Farad --> 4.6 Farad No Conversion Required

 STEP 2: Evaluate Formula